backstage/backstage/docs/features/kubernetes/proxy.md

 Then the request will be forwarded verbatim (but with the endpoint's base URL prefix stripped) to the cluster.

+The proxy will also interpret the `Backstage-Kubernetes-Authorization` header as the `Authorization` header to use when forwarding a request to a target cluster.

 ## Authentication